GenesisFan64/MdlRender-MARS/README.md

 # MdlRender-MARS
-3D Model renderer for the Sega 32X
+3D renderer for the Sega 32X

-Very minimal, supports Z sorting (painter's algorithm)
+Stable, supports Z sorting (painter's algorithm)

 Notes:
-- Game logic moved to the SH2, MASTER CPU
+- MASTER CPU will be used for the game logic (moving the player, camera, etc.) as the SLAVE CPU is now doing all visual work: modeling, Z sorting and drawing the polygons

-- MD code is loaded in RAM so the SH2 doesn't "fight" for permission to access the ROM (as noted in 32X.FAQ), now it only sends controller values to the COMM ports (because the SH2 side can't see them)
+- 68K code is loaded in RAM so the SH2 doesn't "fight" for permission to access the ROM (as noted in 32X.FAQ), currently it only sends controller values to the COMM ports (since the SH2 side can't see them)

-- Now the SLAVE CPU is doing all the work: modeling, sorting and drawing the polygons

 Current TODOs:
-- Fix RESET freezes (real hardware only)
+- Fix RESET freeze (real hardware only)
-- LINE FILL needs rewriting
-- Optimize the texture drawing method